xiangstan/ticketopia-doc/README.md

 # Ticketopia

-Ticketopia is a unified platform designed to enhance IT service management (ITSM) by combining a powerful ticketing system with an intuitive self-service knowledge base.
+Ticketopia is a unified platform designed to enhance IT Service Management (ITSM) by combining a powerful ticketing system with an intuitive self-service knowledge base.

 Designed to streamline IT operations, Ticketopia empowers organizations to efficiently manage incidents, service requests, and change management processes.
 By integrating a knowledge base, it enables users to find solutions to common problems independently, reducing the burden on support teams and improving overall productivity.